RxLaboratory/Duik/src-docs/duik/docs/import.md

     - the animation exposure can optionnally be set directly on the frames instead of using time remapping,
     - there is one level of precomposition less, so the resulting compositions are a bit cleaner,
     - the camera is not imported with the clip, as it can be imported using the better [_TVPaint Camera_](import-tvpaint-camera.md) import tool, with more options and precision, and which can be set on a [_2D camera_](camera-2d.md) created by Duik.
+    - The Duik importer handles more blending modes than the one provided with TVPaint.

 ### TVPaint 11 and newer